ckieras/CSCI-125-R-Project/README.md

 plot(0:11,lk[121:132], xlab='year (2000-2011)', ylab ='temp')
 Is it easier to see a warming trend?
 What is the average temperature of these 13 years?
 Yes, with the exception of an outlier (2002).
 Average temperature within these years is 57.2 degrees F

+##EX 8

+Do you see any pattern to the data?
+Are temperatures rising?
+Which months had the highest and lowest temperatures?